Tax guide for Americans in Singapore

 Non-taxable income

-While Singapore has a comprehensive taxation system, certain types of income are exempted from taxation.
-These exemptions are designed to provide relief in specific situations or to encourage certain economic activities.
+While Singapore has a comprehensive taxation system, certain types of income are exempt from taxation.

 1. Retrenchment Benefits